4.1 Biopsychosocial Intake and Presenting Problem

 Test Your Knowledge

-A case summary gives a client's presenting concern but little information about functioning, risk, or context.
+A case summary gives a client's presenting concern but almost no information about functioning, risk, or context.
 What is the best next intake focus?

 A